b-hill/C-Projects/README.md

 # C-Projects
-These are a collection of C projects that I've built on my own time
+This is a collection of C projects that I've built on my own time